Windows vs Linux: Performance and User-Friendliness

 Given their different strengths and use cases, it's difficult to definitively state whether Linux or Windows is the better OS.
 Whether or not each one will be a good fit for your business depends a lot on how your company operates, and what applications it uses.

 If you're a small firm that works primarily in software, Linux is likely to be a good fit, as the free availability will reduce overheads, and set-up won't be too complicated to manage.
-It also has a reputation as a tool for coding.
+It also has a reputation as a tool for coding, and a large, active community of developers.

 However, larger deployments will be much more complicated.
 Replacing the computers of hundreds of employees is likely to cause chaos, particularly if they're not familiar with Linux.
-It's possible especially if a simple, Windows-style distro is used but without a very capable and well-integrated IT department, many companies will struggle.
+It's possible this can be avoided with a Windows-style distro but, without a very capable and well-integrated IT department, many companies will struggle.

 Given the flexibility of multiple distros, the non-existent asking price and the heightened security, Linux is our overall favourite - assuming you've got the patience to adapt to a new system.